-Prerequisites: Students wishing to be admitted to ARAB3002 without having previously completed ARAB3001.
-Arabic III.1 will be required to satisfy the Faculty Board through the Head of the School of Modern Languages and Cultures that they have attained elsewhere the required standard.
+Prerequisites: Students wishing to be admitted to ARAB3002 without having previously completed

+ARAB3001.
+Arabic III.1 will be required to satisfy the Faculty Board through the Head of the School of Modern Languages and Cultures that they have attained

 ARAB3118.
 Arabic in an Arabic-speaking country (3 credits)